Ounoughi-Chahinez/BuildingsCons-CI/README.md

 - \( pred \) is the predicted energy consumption.

 This formula calculates the carbon intensity based on predicted energy consumption, Elering data, and the current datetime.

-### Model
-The predictive model utilized in this solution is a Convolutional Neural Network (CNN) combined with Long Short-Term Memory (LSTM) architecture.
-The model is trained to forecast energy consumption based on historical data and external factors such as weather conditions.

-- **Model File**: The trained model is saved as `Model/Model-CNNLSTM.h5`.
-- **Python Packages**: The solution requires the following Python packages: pandas, numpy, keras, selenium, and bs4.

 ### Getting Predictions
 To obtain predictions for energy consumption, follow these steps: